 If cords are under rugs or carpets they are easily out of view.
 People often think that if it is only temporary nothing bad will happen.
 If it is only for Christmas decorations then that cord will be there such a short time it will be alright.
-Cords can receive damage from being walked on.
+Cords receive damage when walked on.
 This is especially true around holidays.
 This is due to the extra people in the home.
-Also, if a cord is hidden under a rug that means you can easily forget that it is there and trip over it causing injury.
+Also, if a cord hidden under a rug that means you can easily forget that it is there and trip over it causing injury.
 No one wants to be the star of the next commercial with the famous line “I’ve fallen and I can’t get up”.

 6. Don’t Put Metal Wear Into Receptacles